2022 Admissions Policy

 • Art & Design: Only one Art & Design subject accepted (not multiple categories as individual A-Levels)

-• Bengali/Bengali (Reading, Listening, Writing)
+• Bengali / Bengali (Reading, Listening, Writing)

 • Biblical Hebrew

-• Chinese: Mandarin
+• Chinese / Chinese Mandarin

-• Classical Civilisation
+• Classical Civilisation / Classical History and Civilisation

-• Classical Studies
+• Classical Studies / Classics

-• Economics
+• Dutch

-• English Language and Literature / Language and Literature in English / English (and Communication): Can only have one of English Language, English Language & Literature or English Literature
+• English Language and Literature / Language and Literature in English / English (and Communication) / English Language / English Literature / Literature in English

 • French